 Five Fields, Chelsea*

 Think you can’t get farm-to-fork dining in the heart of London?
 Think again.
 Since opening in 2013, Five Fields’ chef patron Taylor Bonnyman has been impressing guests with his frequently changing menus which celebrate the abundance of produce grown in the restaurant’s kitchen garden.
-Formal yet intimate in feel, you’ll have to fend off Five Fields’ many local fans to get a table, but it’s well worth it for the restaurant's tasting menu-only fare, which features the likes of roast saddle of fallow deer with carrots and coffee, and turbot with morels, artichokes and black truffle.
+Formal yet intimate in feel, you’ll have to fend off Five Fields’ many local fans to get a table, but it’s well worth it for the restaurant's tasting menu-only fare, which features the likes of roast saddle of fallow deer with swede and meadowsweet, and Jerusalem artichoke with sunflower seeds and oxtail.

 Elystan Street, Chelsea*

-This light and airy restaurant is a collaboration between chef Philip Howard and restaurateur Rebecca Mascarenhas and the aim, according to Elystan Street’s website, is to ‘leave you with an even bigger smile than the one you arrived with’.
-This is Chelsea, however, so happiness comes in the form of understatedly chic navy-and-peach banquettes, double baked soufflés made with cave-aged Cheddar, and a wine list featuring some truly fantastic bottles from across Europe and the New World.
+This light and airy restaurant is a collaboration between chef Phil Howard and restaurateur Rebecca Mascarenhas and the aim, according to Elystan Street’s website, is to ‘leave you with an even bigger smile than the one you arrived with’.
+This is Chelsea, however, so happiness comes in the form of understatedly chic navy-and-peach banquettes, double-baked soufflés made with cave-aged Cheddar, and a wine list featuring some truly fantastic bottles from across Europe and the New World.

 Kitchen W8, Kensington*

 Another project from Phil Howard and Rebecca Mascarenhas, Kitchen W8 bills itself as a friendly neighbourhood restaurant – not a moniker often associated with the pomp and circumstance of a typical Michelin-starred eatery.
 Here, however, it really does seem the case, with the kitchen turning out extremely well-priced plates of modern European fare in a bright, contemporary dining room.
 They even allow you to bring your own wine with no corkage charge on a Sunday evening.